homebysix/auto-update-magic/README.md

 ### Open source pros and cons

-Because AutoPkg, jss-autopkg-addon, and AutoPkgr all are open source, JAMF is not responsible for their upkeep or support.
+Because AutoPkg, JSSImporter, and AutoPkgr all are open source, JAMF is not responsible for their upkeep or support.
 If you have questions, your JAMF rep will likely not be able to help.

 Fortunately, the developers of all the projects above have so far been very responsive to questions and advice-seekers.